 (1975) Dir.
 David Cronenberg

 ***I disgust la SHIV in an oilier post but fack it.
-Spiked with livid, funny gross outs as the red kidney things hop inside from any old orifice, the film's a 'careful what you wish for' example of 70s singles swinging rather too successfully.
-Ask yourself: is this how the red states really think we behave up here?
+Spiked with livid, funny gross outs, a red kidney thing hopping inside any old orifice, the film's a 'careful what you wish for' example of 70s singles swinging rather too successfully.
+Ask yourself: is this how the red states really think we behave up here in the blue beyond?
 Or is it just how they would, were they not good decent Christians?
 Either way, you may never want to have sex again --and on behalf of our stressed planet, thank you for that.
-Shot as grungy as a 16mm instructional film, it really should be shown in every high school health class.
-It would chasten the louchest Hefner.
+Shot as grungy as a 16mm instructional film, it really should be shown in every high school health class, for it would chasten the louchest Hefner.
 The performances are deceptively brilliant; the moments of freeze frame slow motion unique and effective; the scenes of orgies breaking out in the halls and stairwells remind me of drug parties I've... heard about... on Fox News.
 Just thinking about Fox News in fact should answer your question why this film is 'Hillary-esque'!
-After it you'll be grateful for all the repression that makes social order of any sort possible.
+After it's over, you'll be grateful for all the repression that makes social order of any sort possible.

 (2005) Dir.
 Neil Marshall